slowernews/wisdom-tldr/chapters/introduction.md

 > *"The question is not who is going to let me; it’s who is going to stop me."
 -- Ayn Rand*

-> *"You can, you should, and if you’re brave enough to start, you will" -- Stephen King*
+> *"You can, you should, and if you’re brave enough to start, you will."
+-- Stephen King*

 > *"Don’t argue your path with other people.
 Walk it."